 “Oh really?
 Then what did I say just now?”

 I heard her sigh and then mumble something that sounded almost like a prayer.
 “Dylan, listen to me.
 I am getting married in three weeks.
 In said three weeks, a lot of shit has happened.
 Carla dropped wine on my fucking dress, the Cathedral where our parents got married is being torn down and I have no idea where we’re going to house the wedding at the last minute.
 And on top of that, Maggie ordered Turnips instead of the white roses I wanted.
-So sorry if I can’t take the sarcasm right now...
-But if you don’t get that dress on time, Dylan I am going to reach through this phone and throttle you.
-Do.
-You.
-Understand.
-Me?”
+So sorry if I can’t take your bullshit right now...
+But if you don’t get that dress on time, Dylan.
+I am going to reach through this phone and strangle you.
+Do you understand?”

-I was so stunned by her confession I almost jaywalked into a blind man.
+So stunned by her rabbling I almost jaywalked into a blind man.
 If it wasn’t for my quick reflexes I would’ve sent him falling into the five o’clock traffic.
-I mumbled a quick apology then pressed the phone against my cheek again.
+I mumble a quick apology then press the phone back against my cheek.